constellant/dpSlate/source/two_column.md

 toc_enabled: true

-codePanel_off: false
+codePanel_off: true

 search: true

 toc_selectors: h1,h2,h3

 toc_footers:
+ - Copyright &copy; 2014-2015 by Cisco Systems, Inc.
+ - All Rights Reserved.

 ---

 # Introduction

-A Developer Program aimed a helping developers gain access a technology such as an API or an SDK such that the developer can build cool and exciting products.
-Whether a developer is an IT Professional working inside of an Enterprise IT organization, a System Integrator, or a developer at an Independent Software Developer Program, the developer program is there to help make the developer's professional life easier.
+DevNet is Cisco's Developer Program aimed a helping developers gain access to Cisco Technology such that they can build cool and exciting products.
+Wether a developer is an IT Professional working inside of a Cisco Customer's IT organization, a System Integrator, or a developer at an Independent Software Developer Program, Cisco DevNet is there to help make your professional life easier.

-There are hundreds of thousands of APIs for developers and the number is growing.
-We want to make it easy for them to find your API such that they can get their job done and in turn use your API and platform.
-To do this, we are providing a _best-in-class_ format for the presentation of API and SDK tutorials.
+Cisco has hundreds of product API's for developers.
+We want to make it easy for you to find the API that you need to get your job done but we also want to make it easy for you to use the API of choice.
+To do this, we are providing a standard format for the documentation of API's with Cisco.

-This document describes how an engineer or tech writer would write an API reference manual for publication on a developer portal.
-The toolchain that we are using is based upon dpSlate, the open source tool derived from TripIt Slate, which in turn was inspired by the API Reference Manual published by Stripe.
+This document describes how an engineer or tech writer within Cisco would write an API reference manual for publication on DevNet.
+The toolchain that we are using is based upon dpSlate, the open source tool derived from TripIt, which in turn was inspired by the API Reference Manual published by Stripe.
 Like many developers, we love the simple, elegant, yet powerful way that Stripe documented their API.
-In particular we loved how, within the context of any given API call, you can choose a programming language and see the sample code in that language - we knew that we were not alone and we chose to build a toolchain to create documents on these concepts.
-Overtime, we have had many ideas on how we can update and modify this format to better suit the needs of both the tech writer and the developer community.
-We will continue to make these changes but I now present to you, Version 2.x.
+In particular we loved how within the context of any given API call, you can choose a language and see sample code - we knew that we were not alone and thus we chose to model our own documentation on this style.

+Overtime, we have ideas on how we can update and modify this format to better suit the needs of the developer community and we are already planning those changes.
+But for now, we have this initial version.

-# Getting Started with dpSlate
+# Getting Started with DevNet Slate

 ## Installing the Prerequisites